For more information about the application process or to apply to the Data Science MS please visit the Admissions page.

 Letters of Recommendation

-Submit the names of three individuals who can speak to your ability to do graduate level work in Data Science, ideally familiar with the background experience described in your Statement of Purpose.
-One of the three letters must be recent (in the last two years), and if you have been out of school for less than 5 years, one of three letters must be from a faculty member.
+Submit the names of three individuals who can speak to your ability to do graduate-level work in Data Science, ideally familiar with the background experience described in your Statement of Purpose.
+One of the three letters must be recent (in the last two years), and if you have been out of school for less than 5 years, it is encouraged for one of three letters to come from a faculty member.
 [For the Post-Baccalaureate Certificate only one letter is required, though two are recommended.]

 Applicants must submit test score(s) from the following:

 There are no minimum GRE scores.
 GRE scores are just one factor when we review files.
 A high GRE score will not automatically admit you to our program nor will a very low GRE score automatically cause your application to be rejected.
 However, we do expect to see scores in the upper percentile.
 [For the Post-Baccalaureate Certificate, the GRE is only recommended, not required.]